|home | College for Under $15,000 | Lesson 15: Wrap-Up|

 Use 3x5 cards to ask questions after class.

-Use vocabulary cards for foreign
+Use vocabulary cards for foreign language.

 Use earplugs when doing homework.